The Zombies: 1961–1964

 Three members of the band, Rod Argent, Paul Atkinson and Hugh Grundy, first came together to jam in 1961 in St Albans, Hertfordshire.
 Argent wanted to form a band and initially asked his elder cousin Jim Rodford to join as a bassist.
-Rodford was in a successful local band, the Bluetones, at the time and so declined, but he offered to help Argent (Rodford would later join in 2004 when the band reformed).
-Colin Blunstone and Paul Arnold joined the other three to form the band in April 1962, while all five members were at school.
+At the time, Rodford was in a successful local band, the Bluetones, and so declined, but he offered to help Argent.
+Rodford would later join Argent in 1969, as well as The Zombies in 2004 when the band reformed.
+Colin Blunstone and Paul Arnold joined the other three to form the band in early 1962 while all five members were at school.

-Some sources state that Argent, Atkinson, and Grundy were at St Albans School, while Blunstone and Arnold were students at St Albans Boys' Grammar School (since renamed Verulam School).
-However, both Blunstone and Grundy came from Hatfield and both sang in the choir there at St Etheldreda's Church.
+Some sources state that Argent, Atkinson and Grundy were at St Albans School, while Blunstone and Arnold were students at St Albans Boys' Grammar School.
+Both Blunstone and Grundy came from Hatfield and both sang in the choir there at St Etheldreda's Church.
 Argent was a boy chorister in St Albans Cathedral Choir.
 They held their original rehearsals at the Pioneer Club, then situated on Hatfield Road, using equipment lent to them by the Bluetones.
 They met outside the Blacksmiths Arms pub in St Albans before their first rehearsal and gained their initial reputation playing the Old Verulamians Rugby Club there.

+Argent said, "We met outside a pub.
+We were too young to walk in the pub.”
+Blunstone added "I was literally in a corner singing to myself, doing a Ricky Nelson song, and Rod came over and said, 'That's really good.
+I'll tell you what.
+If you'll be the lead singer, I'll play keyboards.'"